 Exploring the use of GPS and sobriety tagging to improve supervision of offenders and aid rehabilitation.

-- National Offender Management Service - gov.uk website
+- National Offender Management Service (link opens in a new window) - gov.uk website

 A stronger focus on rehabilitation, including more focus on prevention and harm reduction.